Langdarma: History

-Langdarma's reign was plagued by external troubles.
-The Uyghur Khaganate to the north collapsed due to a revolt by the Yenisei Kirghiz in year 840 and many displaced people fled to Tibet.
-According to one source, he only reigned for a year and a half, while others give six or thirteen years.
-According to traditional accounts, a Buddhist hermit or monk named Lhalung Pelgyi Dorje assassinated Langdarma in 842 or 846.
+Langdarma only reigned for a year to a year and a half, before his own death.
+Another source says the reign was either six or thirteen years.
+A Buddhist hermit or monk named Lhalung Pelgyi Dorje is often credited with assassinating Langdarma in 842, or in 846, but other sources credit Nyingma master Nubchen Sangye Yeshe with frightening him to death after Langdarma threatened the practitioners in Nubchen Sangye Yeshe's monastic institute.
 His death was followed by civil war and the dissolution of the Tibetan empire, leading to the Era of Fragmentation.

+Family

-Langdarma is said to have had two sons: Tride Yumten, by his first wife and Namde Ösung by his second wife.
+Langdarma had at least two children: sons Tride Yumten by his first wife, and Namde Ösung by his second wife.
 They apparently competed for power, the former ruling over the central kingdom of Ü, and the other ruling over the "left wing", probably the eastern territories.